fuzzball-muck/fuzzball/README_SMTP.md

 This code is located in src/smtp.c and include/smtp.h

+You send mail with SMTP_SEND MUF primitive which is documented in 'man'.

 ## Why?

 This enables MUCKs to make a registration process that will email credentials or approval information to the new user.
 It could also be used for notifications, monitoring, or other useful things.
 It requires an external SMTP server.
 Tanabi recommends mailjet (https://www.mailjet.com) as an inexpensive option, though you can also configure it to send via gmail or some other service.